jgwinnett/GAC-MAP/Documentation/_build/html/_sources/Cook-Book.rst.txt

 updateMapping should be used anytime you are performing further searches on a pre-existing project (i.e. you have run firstRun before and since modified the Trawl Keywords or are checking for updates on the same set of words).

 It will check whether the CORDIS CSV has been updated and if so download the latest file.
 Instead of creating fresh dataframes updateMapping will look for the pre-existing pickled ones.
-If these are not found it will crash (TBF).
-It will then run the search as before, skipping any duplicate values and storing the results.
+It will then run the search as before, skipping any duplicate values, and storing the results.

 .. code-block:: python